Fuzss/resourcepackoverrides/README.md

 + `programer_art` for the built-in Programmer Art pack (note the id only has a single "m" char)

 Ids for external packs (packs loaded from `.minecraft/resourcepacks`) follow the following format: `file/FILE_NAME`.
 Note that the file extension is included.
 So, e.g. a pack put at `.minecraft/resourcepacks/my_awesome_pack.zip` has the id `file/my_awesome_pack.zip`.

+Please note that it is not allowed to use `§` as part of a resource pack id.
+If one of your pack includes that character, make sure to replace it with `\u00A7` when referencing the pack in the config file.

 Additionally, the id of the currently hovered resource pack in the pack selection screen is shown as a tooltip when debug mode is enabled, which is done by holding the `D` key.